MasoniteFramework/docs/security/headers.md

 ## CORS

 You may also choose to use CORS for your application for advanced security measures.
 Using CORS is very similar to the secure headers above.
+This is easily done through a service provider.

 {% hint style="info" %}
-This middleware needs to be at the TOP of the `HTTP_MIDDLEWARE` stack so the request will not be rejected inside the other middleware.
+This provider needs to be at the TOP of the `PROVIDERS` array below your `AppProvider` so the request will not be rejected before it enters the lifecycle of the framework.
+{% endhint %}

+{% hint style="danger" %}
+NOTE: The development server is currently NOT strong enough to work with CORS headers as most implementations fire 2 requests at the same time.
+If testing CORS locally, please use a stronger server like waitress or gunicorn
 {% endhint %}

 To get started just import the `CorsProvider` class into your `config/providers.py` file and add it to your `PROVIDERS` list: